 Tap Water Prevents Cavities and Teeth Stains

 Drinking water throughout the day washes the acids, sugars, and food particles out of your teeth that cause plaque build-up.
 It's not always possible to brush your teeth in situations like at work or on the road.
 Swish water around can clean and protect your teeth if it's tap water.
-The reason for this is that tap water actually contains fluoride.
+The reason for this is that tap water typically contains fluoride.
 Almost all bottled water does not.

 Tap Water Fights Bacteria